-- 1. Rules for school bus travel shall be essentially the same as for students being transported to and from school.
+- Rules for school bus travel shall be essentially the same as for students being transported to and from school.
 Exceptions may be permitted by agreement between coach and driver, provided safety is not compromised. - 2.
-Athletes must always travel with the team unless the coach/advisor excuses a player to travel with his/her parent.
+Athletes must always travel with the team unless the coach/advisor excuses a player to travel with their parent(s).